triicst/IT/docs/vscode-howto/README.md

 ![](assets/2018-06-01-12-34-51.png)
 ```

-Between the empty square brackets, you can place alt-text describing the image (won't be displayed in your browser).
-Without this alt-text the Markdown linter (plugin) will provide a warning, but it's O.K. to leave it empty if you like.
+Between the empty square brackets, you can place "alt-text" describing the image (it won't be displayed in your browser or the preview).
+Without this "alt-text" the Markdown linter (plugin) will provide a warning, but it's O.K. to leave it empty if you like.

 More information about this plugin is available [**here**](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image)